 Who Is Liable for a Wrongful Death in a Florida Nursing Home?

-Many older adults rely on assisted living facilities to get much-needed care.
-Unfortunately, sometimes the care provided falls below accepted standards, resulting in injuries and even death.
-When that happens, the victim’s family may seek justice and hold the negligent facility accountable by legal action through a nursing home wrongful death lawsuit.
-It’s important to note that a facility is supposed to care for your family member like they were their own.
-If they fail to do so, you have a right to seek legal action.
+Many older adults rely on assisted living facilities for care.
+Sometimes, the care is not good enough, leading to injuries and death.
+If this happens, the family can seek justice through a nursing home wrongful death lawsuit.
+It’s essential to remember that a facility should treat your family member like its own.

-What Constitutes a Wrongful Death in an assisted living facility?
+What constitutes a Wrongful Death in an assisted living facility?

-Who Is Liable for Wrongful Death in an assisted living facility?
+Who is Liable for Wrongful Death in an Assisted Living Facility?

 Suing an assisted living facility for Wrongful Death